 - 17.1 - All foreign teams should make a request to their football federations to send an authorization letter to IberCup (email@example.com) so they can take part in the tournament.
 In countries where football is operated by the schools we also allow teams affiliated by their school football association to take part in our tournament but they need to send to us an authorization letter from the club.

 18 - Water for the matches

-- 18.1 - The IberCup staff on the fields may have some botle waters for the teams but its very important that the teams bring their own water for the matches.
+- 18.1 - The IberCup staff, at the fields, may have some bottled waters for the teams but its very important that the teams bring their own water for the matches.

-- 18.2 - Tap water in Portugal area fill the minimum legal standards.
+- 18.2 - Tap water in Portugal fill the minimum legal standards and is drinkable.

 - 18.3 - The organization recommends to buy the bottled water, especially for babies.

-- 18.4 - You can always buy some bottle water on site.
+- 18.4 - You can always buy some bottled water on site.

 19 - Changing rooms